 - Repeat the name of the item, emphasizing the /l/ sound at the beginning of the word.

 - Have the children put the items back in the luggage by placing the pictures through the slit.

 Read target words in a text

-- Read the text Luke’s Lost Luggage to the children.
+- Read the Luke’s Lost Luggage target text to the children.

-- Have the children find and circle the letter L throughout the story, saying the /l/ sound each time they circle the letter L.
+- Have the children find and circle the letter L throughout the story and say the /l/ sound each time they circle the letter L.